-The bumblebee bat is one of the the smallest mammal on Earth.
+The bumblebee bat is one of the smallest mammals on Earth.
 It weighs less than a penny.

 The original Cinderella was Egyptian and wore fur slippers.

-The plastic things on the ends of shoelaces are called aglets.
+The plastic things on the end of shoelaces are called aglets.

 Neckties were first worn in Croatia, which is why they were called cravats.